Skip to main content

 Katharina Müllner has also conducted at the Deutsche Oper am Rhein in Düsseldorf (Magic Flute), the Vienna Chamber Opera, the German National Theater in Weimar (Norma 2.0) and the Robert Schumann Philharmonic in Chemnitz.
 She also took on a concert at the Wuppertal Symphony Orchestra.

-The 2022/23 season takes her to the Deutsche Oper am Rhein Düsseldorf (Ballet Krabat), the Theater St. Gallen (Magic Flute), the Theater Essen (Carmen), as well as to the Philharmonic Orchestra Landestheater Coburg, the Wuppertal Symphony Orchestra and the Brandenburg Symphony Orchestra.
+The 2022/23 season took her to the Deutsche Oper am Rhein Düsseldorf (Ballet Krabat), the Theater St. Gallen (Magic Flute), the Theater Essen (Carmen), as well as to the Philharmonic Orchestra Landestheater Coburg, the Wuppertal Symphony Orchestra and the Brandenburg Symphony Orchestra.

 Carolin Nordmeyer